exercism/python/exercises/practice/bob/.approaches/answer-list/content.md

 In this approach you define a [list][list] that contains Bob’s answers, and each condition is given a score.
 The correct answer is selected from the list by using the score as the list index.

+Python doesn't _enforce_ having real constant values, but the `_ANSWERS` list is defined with all uppercase letters, which is the naming convention for a Python [constant][const].
+It indicates that the value is not intended to be changed.
+Python also does not have real private values, but a [leading underscore][private] is the naming convention for indicating that a value is not meant to be part of the public API.
+It should be considered an implementation detail and subject to change without notice.

 The [`rstrip`][rstrip] method is applied to the input to eliminate any whitespace at the end of the input.
 If the input has no characters left, it uses the [falsiness][falsiness] of an empty string with the [`not`][not] operator to return the response for saying nothing.
 Since it doesn't matter if there is leading whitespace, the `rstrip` function is used instead of [`strip`][strip].